pranavsuriya-sr/stocklyn/README.md

 ## Progress

 - Completed buyer interface
-- Cooking Seller interface
+- Completed Seller interface
+- Cooking Admin portal

 ## todo

+- Add an admin page for authorization of the seller's requests
-- Add sell page at seller interface
+- Add filters at the search and category pages.
-- Build a builder OnBoarding form
 - Quality Life Features

 ## Features